DaveEveritt/bill-everitt-memoirs/readme.md

 ## TO DO

-- [ ] edit text in "WAE-20"
+- [ ] edit text in "WAE-21"
-- [ ] check "WAE-20" text for duplicates
+- [ ] check "WAE-20" and 21 text for duplicate material
 - [ ] separate files into sections by sub-head
-- [ ] sort garbled text at end of WAE-21
 - [ ] list all family members mentioned
 - [ ] add links to tribute.md